ali-al-najjar/rainbow-cv/README.md

 # rainbow-cv
-CV with background rainbow effect
+CV with background rainbow effect and a spinning profile pic on hover.